deforay/vlsm/README.md

 $systemConfig['dbPort']     = 3306;
 $systemConfig['dbCharset']  = 'utf8mb4';
 ```
-* You can enable or disable VL,EID or Covid-19 module by changing the following variables in config.production.php.
+* You can enable or disable VL,EID, Covid-19 etc. modules by changing the following variables in config.production.php.
 If a module is disabled, then it does not appear on the User Interface.

 ```php
 // config.production.php